mhallin79/lillen/owner/f82a8f986b41e72945eaa3dcbe8a23cac8027dce/checklists/guides-todo.md

 - Car stereo, GPS navigation and Bluetooth Pairing
 - Driving
   - Pilot Light
+  - Gears
-  - Gears (switch betwen Auto and Manual)
+    - Switch betwen Auto and Manual
+    - Neutral
+    - Reverse Gear to turn off the engine
+  - Always use the Handbreak when stopped
   - Reversing Camera
   - Cruise Control
   - How to section